-The 15th and 16th centuries were a time of dramatic change in Northern Europe.
+The fifteenth and sixteenth centuries were a time of dramatic change in Northern Europe.
 Monarchs vied for territorial power, religious reformers questioned the central tenets of the church and scholars sought greater understanding of their world.
 Against this backdrop, artists produced works of extraordinarily diverse subject matter and superb technical skill.
 This exhibition brings together over 100 works by the greatest Northern European artists of the period.
 Among the highlights are prints and drawings by Albrecht Dürer, mythological paintings by Lucas Cranach the Elder, and preparatory drawings by Hans Holbein the Younger displayed alongside the finished oil portraits.

 The Northern Renaissance: Dürer to Holbein

 248 pages, 290 x 230 mm, 191 colour illustrations, hard bound

 This book discusses works by Albrecht Dürer and Hans Holbein – two of the greatest masters of the Northern Renaissance – together with a selection of paintings by Lucas Cranach.
 Encompassing portraiture, religion, mythology and allegory, these works are examined alongside others by such masters as François Clouet, Jan Gossaert and Joos van Cleve.
 Holbein’s superlative drawings of members of the court of Henry VIII can be seen side by side with finished paintings and miniatures of the same sitters, and this rich survey also includes illuminated manuscripts and early printed books.